Akili Smith: Post-football career

 After retiring from football, Smith was the quarterbacks coach for Grossmont College.
 Smith was a deacon at a Missionary Baptist church and played football for "God's House", a flag football team.

-In March 2010, Smith joined the University of California's football staff as a graduate assistant to work with the offense.
+In March 2010, Smith joined the California Golden Bears's football staff as a graduate assistant to work with the offense.
 Cal head coach Jeff Tedford previously coached Smith at Oregon when he was offensive coordinator.

 In 2012, Smith took over as quarterbacks coach for St. Augustine High School in San Diego.
 Smith planned to finish the college degree that he started at the University of Oregon.
 As of September 2014, Smith was coaching football for The Bishop's School in La Jolla, California, and was still 16 credits away from graduating from Oregon.

 In June 2020, Smith was hired onto the coaching staff at Maranatha High School in Pasadena, California.

 Personal life

 Smith's son, Akili Smith Jr., is a top quarterback recruit in the 2025 recruiting class and is committed to play at Oregon.